oldlonecoder/intui/README.md

-# intui :  { Personal Application (support/ est/) Tools, Journal API and Interactive UI (intui)}
+# lus :  { Personal Application Tools and Journal API }

 ---

-My personal c++ not modern way to experiment coding a book/logging application journal, interactive UI, with other support goodies.
+My personal c++ not modern way to experiment coding a book/logging application journal with other support goodies.
 ---
 - ### TDDV ( using my own 'Test-Driven-Development' cycles with 'Valgrind')
 ---